seeralans/noty-vt/areas/nssde.typ

   the codimension-1 surface $cal(D) = {x : sigma(x) = 0}$.

-+ The switching variable $lambda in [-1, 1]$ parametrises a convex interpolation between the vector fields $a^pm$ and noise amplitudes $b^pm$.
++ The switching variable $lambda in [-1, 1]$ parametrises a convex interpolation between the vector fields $a^pm$ and noise coefficients $b^pm$.
 This interpolation only has meaning within the layer, where the dynamics transitions between the two regimes.

 + The stationary distribution $P_(ss)^epsilon (lambda | x)$ converges
-  to some limiting distribution on $[-1, 1]$, but this limit lives on a domain whose connection to the original geometry has been severed.
+  to some limiting distribution on $[-1, 1]$, but this limit lives on a domain whose connection to the original geometry has been los.

 In the deterministic case, the $epsilon -> 0$ limit yields a single value
 $lambda^* (x)$ i.e. the Filippov sliding mode (see @sec-background).
 In that case, interpretation is clear, $lambda^*$ selects the unique convex combination that keeps trajectories on the discontinuity surface.

-In the stochastic scenario,, even in the limit $epsilon -> 0$, one retains a distribution over $lambda$ rather than a single value.
-But what is this distribution the distribution _of_, when the layer on which $lambda$ was defined has vanished?
-The switching variable was introduced to parametrise dynamics within $cal(D)_epsilon$; without the layer, $lambda$ becomes an abstract coordinate detached from the underlying phase space.
+// In the stochastic scenario,, even in the limit $epsilon -> 0$, one retains a
+// distribution over $lambda$ rather than a single value.
+But what is this
+// distribution the distribution _of_, when the layer on which $lambda$ was defined
+// has vanished?
+The switching variable was introduced to parametrise dynamics
+// within $cal(D)_epsilon$; without the layer, $lambda$ becomes an abstract
+// coordinate detached from the underlying phase space.

 ==== Objection III: Incompatibility with weak-noise analysis.